SwetabjaGit/tnt-location-module/README.md

 5. This decoded string will contain the location of the room.
 Compare it with the GPS coordinates.
 6. If decoded coordinates matches with GPS, then we are good to go.
-7. This location can't be faked as if the user takes a snap of the qrcode and scans it from his home, the coordinates will not match as the QRCode gives location of the store.
+7. This location can't be faked as if the user takes a snap of the qrcode and scans it from his home, the coordinates will not match as the QRCode still gives location of the store.

 ## Sample data